oracle/oci-typescript-sdk/lib/events/README.md

-# OCI NodeJS client for Events Service
+# OCI Node.js client for Events Service

 This module enables you to write code to manage resources for Events Service.